anychart-integrations/golang-http-mysql-template/README.md

 ## Running

-To use this sample you must have Go installed (as described at https://golang.org/doc/install), and follow the Go code organization https://golang.org/doc/code.html;
+To use this sample you must have Go installed as described [here](https://golang.org/doc/install), and follow the [official Go code organization](https://golang.org/doc/code.html);
-MySQL installed and running (if not please check out https://dev.mysql.com/downloads/installer/ and follow instructions http://dev.mysql.com/doc/refman/5.7/en/installing.html)
+MySQL installed and running, if not please check out [MySQL download page](https://dev.mysql.com/downloads/installer/) and follow [these instructions](http://dev.mysql.com/doc/refman/5.7/en/installing.html).

 To check your installations, run the following command in the command line:
 ```